Jan Kiepura: Return to Warsaw

 Kiepura's return to Warsaw in 1934 caused a sensation in the Polish capital, and his musical shows were received with huge enthusiasm.
 Apart from his performances in concert halls, he also sang to a crowd gathered under the balcony of the Warsaw hotel "Bristol".
 He also sang while standing on the roof of his car, or from the window of a carriage, and also spoke to the audience.
 Kiepura introduced himself as "The Great Kiepura", to the annoyance of similarly temperamental individuals.
 However, he was not a frequent guest in Poland.
 He signed contracts with Covent Garden in London, Opéra Comique in Paris and National Opera in Berlin.
 Kiepura also started a film career, working with Berlin's UFA and then with the Motion Picture Industry in Hollywood.
 He played in many films, of which the most famous are: The Singing City, The Song of Night, Ich liebe alle Frauen, The Charm of La Boheme, The Land of Smiles.

 Marriage

 On October 31, 1936, Kiepura married the Hungarian-born lyric soprano Marta Eggerth (1912–2013).
 The two often sang together in operettas, in concerts, on records, and in films until his death.
-In 1937 Kiepura and Eggerth were forced to flee Europe due to the rise of German Nazism and the onset of World War II.
+In 1937 Kiepura and Eggerth were forced to flee Europe due to the rise of German Nazism.
 They emigrated to the United States.